Skip to content

 Deploy Ingress

-In production environments, it is recommended to deploy Ingress using DaemonSet and set hostNetwork to true, allowing Nginx to directly use the host network, then access Ingress via a load balancer provided by the cloud provider.
+It is recommended to use DaemonSet for deployment in production environments, and set hostNetwork to true so that Nginx can directly use the host machine's network, then access Ingress via the load balancer provided by the cloud vendor.

 1 Download deploy.yaml